chhuang-one/sqxclib/doc/schema-builder-macro.md

 This document introduce how to use C macro to define table dynamically.

-Define a C structured data type that mappings to your database table "users".
+Define a C structured data type that maps to your database table "users".

 ```c++
 // If you use C language, please use 'typedef' to give a struct type a new name.